dokidawn/dokidawn/README.md

 # Hi, I'm Zyrenne!

-*I'm an IT student who is just getting started in the world of technology and programming.
-I'm currently exploring different areas of development to find my path, and building projects along the way to grow my skills.*
+*I'm an IT student who is just getting started in the world of technology and programming.*

 ## About Me
 + 🎓 Studying Information Technology at Fullbright College